luke-hoffmann/luke-hoffmann.github.io/_college-posts/first-week-of-college.md

 ---

 ### First day of classes
-  Introduction to theatre is a pretty large class, 200 students, 4 TAs, and one teacher.
+  * Introduction to theatre is a pretty large class, 200 students, 4 TAs, and one teacher.
-    I met a girl named Izzy in that class, she has her pilot's license and is studying Mechanical Engineering.
+    - I met a girl named Izzy in that class, she has her pilot's license and is studying Mechanical Engineering.
 She asked for my phone number so we could study together.
-  Calc 3 was good.
-Professor Medina is a nice lady, I like her approach to the class.
+  * Calc 3 was good: Professor Medina is a nice lady, I like her approach to the class.
-    Connected with a guy named Elan in my class, we exchanged phone numbers.
-After class, we studied together in our dorm's study space.
-Did the calc homework.
-Went to the professor's office hours together to ask some questions.
-He is from Santa Cruz, and is going to study computer engineering.
+    - Connected with a guy named Elan in my class, we exchanged phone numbers.
+    - After class, we studied together in our dorm's study space.
+    - Did the calc homework.
+    - Went to the professor's office hours together to ask some questions.
+    - He is from Santa Cruz, and is going to study computer engineering.

 ---